Get in Touch

 • Turbulence and air entrapment formation

-• Insufficient or unbalanced filling
+• Insufficient or uneven filling

 • Impact of gating design on flow